In Another Recession, It Could Be Tough For Washington To Boost The Economy

 But it might not work all that well this time.
 Here's why: The Fed uses an interest rate called the federal funds rate as a sort of accelerator pedal.
 Lowering it causes other interest rates in the economy to drop.
 The idea is to encourage more borrowing, more economic activity — speed things up.

-"Just for context, if you go back and think about typical recessions, the Fed generally cuts interest rates by four or five percentage points in the typical downturn," Zandi said.
+"Just for context, if you go back and think about typical recessions, the Fed generally cuts interest rates by 4 or 5 percentage points in the typical downturn," Zandi said.

 This is what happened in the last recession.
 Just as it started, the federal funds rate was at just over 5 percent, and the Fed soon dropped it to around zero.
 It stayed there for seven years — a measure of how long that recovery was.